 On March 12, Daylight Savings Time (DST) will officially begin.
 While we will gain more sunlight as we approach the spring and summer months, many of our schedules are disrupted by “spring forward” an hour.

 At Spot, the safety and care for carriers and shippers in our network is our top priority.
-Here are some helpful tips and information to get you through the time change this year.
+Here are some helpful tips and information to get you through the beginning and end of DST.

 3 Things to be Aware of During the Time Change

 Whenever DST comes around, it usually is not a quick adjustment.
 For truck drivers, changes in sleep schedules, logging considerations, and navigating interstates filled with fatigued drivers can pose additional challenges to an already difficult job.
 To ensure everyone is safe, here are a few things to be aware of during this time of year:

 It is reported that during the end of DST, there is a 16% increase in vehicle collisions with deer.
 Less visibility and more wildlife are always a dangerous combination.

 Fall DST marks the start of winter weather changes across parts of the United States.
 Drivers must be aware of road and safety conditions in the regions they are traveling in.
 Drivers are encouraged to make sure their emergency kits are stocked with winter weather essentials.